cdcabrera/apidoc/README.md

 # apiDoc
-apiDoc creates a documentation from API descriptions in your source code.
+apiDoc creates documentation from API descriptions in your source code.

 ## Important note

-For the foreseeable future, maintaining the project build.
+For the foreseeable future, ONLY maintaining the project build.
+Anything beyond general maintenance, currently, falls outside the intended scope.

 NPM released under [@cdcabrera/apidoc](https://www.npmjs.com/package/@cdcabrera/apidoc)

-> Having options for handling specs is good, especially an easy to implement open alternative.
+> Having options for handling specs is good, especially an easy-to-implement open/free alternative.
 >
-> The focus of this maintenance will be dependency updates and NodeJS compatibility on the main `apidoc` package.
-May continue refactoring aspects of the codebase and consolidating, but then again maybe not.
+> The focus of this maintenance will be **dependency updates and NodeJS compatibility on the main `apidoc` package**.
+May continue refactoring aspects of the codebase and consolidating, but then again no promises.

 > ~~This project is currently not active maintained!
 See discussion https://github.com/apidoc/apidoc/issues/1436~~